mstocco/mariostoc.co/content/traininglog/20221023-challenge2023-35weeksout.md

 ### NOTES
 Total Time: **0 Minutes** &nbsp; Swim: **1800m**

-Rode to the pool and once on deck, saw that the 50m lanes were still in.
+Once on deck, saw that the 50m lanes were still in.
 I jumped in and swam 300m easy before the change over.
 It wasn't long for the lifeguards to get the 25m lanes set up an once they finished, I started today's workout from the start.
 The swim clubs started at 1600 and 200m into the last of rep of the main set, the clock was 1559.
 I called it a day and headed to the hot tub and put a jet on my lumber.

+Rode to and from the pool.
 <!---->
 ## FRIDAY OCT 28 ⛅️
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**